florimondmanca/asgi-lifespan/README.md

 INFO: Uvicorn running on http://127.0.0.1:8000 (Press CTRL+C to quit)
 ```

-Stop the server using `Ctrl+C` — you should get the following output:
+Stop the server using `Ctrl+C`, and you should get the following output:

 ```console
 INFO: Shutting down